edsandorf/obfuscatoR/cran-comments.md

-## Resubmission
+## Release v0.2.1
-This is a resubmission.
-In this version I have:

-* Changed the title slightly and removed the redundant part.
-* Specified the license as requested and added LICENSE to my buildignore
-* I have NOT added references to the description.
-The research is currently being reviewed for publication and full references will be added with a minor update.
-Publishing the package now will allow us to include a reference to the package in the published research.
+This version adds reference to the published research that the package serves as basis for and reference is added to DESCRIPTION.
+Includes minor changes to the documentation and vignette.

 ## Test environments
-* local Ubuntu 18.04.2 LTS, R 3.6.1
+* local Windows 10 install, R 4.0.3
 * win-builder (devel and release)
+* Travis-CI

 ## R CMD check results
 There were no ERRORs or WARNINGs

-There was 1 NOTE:
-  New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package